privateprep/coding-space-website/src/pages/experience-levels/school-holiday-mini-camps.md

 titleColor: "#264548"
 seo:
   title: School Holiday Mini Camps
-  seo_description: >
+  description: >
     Our school holiday mini camps combine project-based coding, STEM exploration, hands-on activities, and more.
 Your child is sure to have an unforgettable experience on their day off from school.

 categoryIds:
   - 92